This site requires a more recent version of Adobe Flash Player to function properly.

 Gross margins in the direct-to-consumer channel are nearly 30% higher than in the wholesale channel.

 Expanding its direct-to-consumer segment is a major focus for Under Armour.
-The company increased its factory store count in North America by 7% in 2014 to 125 stores, and continues to focus on e-commerce sales.
-The retailer also increased the average square footage of its factory stores by 14% in 2014, including more product categories within its stores.
+The company increased its factory store count in North America to 125 stores in 2015, and continues to focus on e-commerce sales.
+The retailer also increased the average square footage of its factory stores by 12% in 2015, including more product categories within its stores.
 As direct revenues contribute more to net sales, we expect gross margins to increase.

 Focus on the international business

-While international sales currently contribute only ~9% of Under Armour's net sales (as of December 31,2014), the company plans to increase this figure to 12% by 2016.
+While international sales currently contribute only ~12% of Under Armour's net sales (as of December 31,2015), the company plans to increase this figure to 13% in 2015.

 Under Armour’s management has always been upfront about its ambition to turn the brand from a purely American to a global one.
 That ambition received a significant boost late in 2013 with the opening of an Under Armour Experience store in Shanghai’s brand new mall, the Jing An Kerry Centre.
 This is a highly unusual venture with a unique retail concept: The Experience store features an immersive wrap-around video experience that tells Under Armour’s story.
 Another store, carrying a collection of Under Armour product, is connected.